ryanmcgrath/jelly/readme.md

+# NOTICE
+This project is archived, as the actix-web 1.0 API is a bit different.
+It's kept up, though, for insight on how some general patterns work.

 # Jelly
 This is a sample repository showcasing a rather straightforward way to handle user sessions, signup, and authentication in an [actix-web](https://actix.rs) project.
 I extracted it from something I'm working on as I realized that it can be otherwise tricky to figure out at a glance how all of this fits together (actix-web is still fairly fast moving, and the docs can be... rough).